-Any regulatory regime designed to influence private behaviour requires a careful calibration of both the costs of compliance and the consequences of non-compliance.
-High costs associated with compliance may discourage some people from adhering to the bylaw, and lax enforcement or low fines may not be sufficient deterrents.
-Bylaw 1831 is enforced, and violations identified, by Bylaw Officers, City Arborists and other staff.
+Any regulatory regime designed to influence private behaviour requires a careful calibration of both the costs of compliance and the penalties of non-compliance.
+High costs associated with compliance may discourage some people from adhering to the bylaw.
+Lax enforcement or low fines may not be sufficient deterrents for others.
+Bylaw 1831 is enforced, and violations identified, through bylaw officers, city arborists and other staff.
 It is unknown, however, how many violations go undetected, and it would be helpful for residents to know who to call if they observe what appears to be a violation.
 In addition, if private firms are caught cutting or removing a tree illegally, there should be significant consequences such as revocation and/or non-renewal of their business licence.
 The EAC has not conducted an in-depth analysis of the adequacy and effectiveness of the fees, fines and security requirements associated with the application of Bylaw 1831 or Policy 611, or of the methods and resources employed for their enforcement.
 But a review of these elements should accompany the updating of the purposes and norms underpinning of these instruments.
 Accordingly,

-- R9.
-The EAC recommends that Council direct staff to review the current fees, securities, cash-in-lieu requirements, replacement values and quotas, and fines related to tree removal and replacements to ensure they are commensurate with best practices conducive to achieving the goals of maintaining and increasing the number of healthy trees and the amount of tree canopy in the City. - R10.
-The EAC recommends that Council direct staff to review the sufficiency of the methods and resources employed to ensure effective enforcement of Bylaw 1831 and Policy 611. - R11.
+- R10.
+The EAC recommends that Council direct staff to review the current fees, securities, replacement values and fines related to tree removal and replacements to ensure they are commensurate with best practices conducive to achieving the goals of maintaining and increasing the number of healthy trees and the amount of tree canopy in the City.
+R10 adopted by EAC on 8 December 2020. - R11.
+The EAC recommends that Council direct staff to review the sufficiency of the methods and resources employed to ensure effective enforcement of Bylaw 1831 and Policy 611.
+R11 adopted by EAC on 8 December 2020. - R12.
 Considering the central role played by private contractors in the management of trees on private property, the EAC recommends that staff maintain a record of contractors that contravene Bylaw 1831 or Policy 611 and take steps to ensure that such contractors are not hired by the City, that relevant fines are levied on them, and/or that their business licences are suspended or revoked.